pinobatch/numism/docs/gb_emu_testing.md

 KiGB is the first time I saw a Blargg ROM crash a GB emulator, and I'm not sure how much is a KiGB bug and how much a Wine bug.

+09 "Wave read while on" happens to be the same thing that the "NO BOY!
+NO DEMO! screen in _Demotronic_ demo by Megaboys tests.

 ### Halt bug

 Like 65816 and unlike Z80, SM83 has a `halt` instruction that works